 Established in 1992, Stone Lakes National Wildlife Refuge is an urban refuge located 10 miles from downtown Sacramento sandwiched between the city of Elk Grove and agricultural lands.
 Conserving and enhancing Central Valley habitat and wildlife, the refuge hosts a variety of Central Valley habitats including grassland, permanent and seasonal wetland, oak forest, and freshwater slough and lakes.
 Year-round and seasonal public use activities include the free environmental education site Blue Heron Trails, docent guided walks, wildlife viewing paddle program, and a waterfowl hunting program.
 In addition to these activities, the refuge also hosts numerous school environmental education field trips and habitat restoration projects.

-Throughout the fall to spring, learn about the refuge and take in the abundance of migratory birds wading in seasonal wetlands on a free docent guided walk or paddle tour in normally restricted areas.
+Throughout the fall to spring, learn about the refuge.
+Take in the abundance of migratory birds wading in seasonal wetlands on a free docent-guided walk.
+Or enjoy a paddle tour through normally restricted areas.
 This is a great opportunity to enjoy the migratory birds, learn about your wild neighbors, and get the family outdoors.
-Be sure to bring your binoculars and camera, as you'll get a chance to see some refuge favorites such as Sandhill cranes, shorebirds, raptors, and many species of waterfowl up-close.
-Walks and paddle tours meet at a specified location & time, while occasionally special RSVP walks with limited space are offered in other various locations.
+Be sure to bring your binoculars and camera, as you'll get a chance to see some refuge favorites up close.
+These include sandhill cranes, shorebirds, raptors and many species of waterfowl.
+Walks and paddle tours meet at a specified locations and times.
+Other special RSVP walks with limited space are offered in various locations.
 Most tours generally meet early in the morning and go through a gate that gets locked, so be sure to be on time!
 For a list of the upcoming scheduled tours, please see the Tours section.

 What We Do